 Vaping and Tobacco Harm Reduction in the US

 As discussed in previous posts, the US is a global leader in both medical and technological research.
 The US is also an exporter of “science” funded by groups who want to impose taxes and restrictions on e-cigs while allowing tobacco companies to profit off cigarette addicts.

 You’ve likely seen these controversial claims: Vaping is a gateway to smoking; e-cigs cause popcorn lung; e-liquids contain formaldehyde.
 All of these accusations have been dismantled on White Cloud’s blog, yet confusion persists due to carefully orchestrated anti-vaping campaigns.

 Sadly, public health organizations in the US have made the situation even worse by embracing junk science despite that e-cigs are more effective smoking cessation tools than NRTs like nicotine gums and patches.
 We’ve also covered the FDA’s history of approving pharmaceutical drugs with deadly side effects, yet most e-cigs companies can’t afford to even apply for approval of their products.

 A full year after Public Health England’s landmark report, the American CDC compared e-cig users to sheep in a public service campaign.
 The organization ran an advertisement in Pasadena bearing the phrase, “Don’t follow the herd.
 Vaping effects are unknown, stupid sheep.”
 Where is all of this vitriol and hypocrisy coming from?

-It’s tempting to blame ignorance, but it’s hard to believe that public health officials in the US are simply unaware of research being conducted across the ocean.
+It’s hard to believe that public health officials in the US are unaware of research being conducted across the ocean.
 In fact, plenty of research on the benefits of vaping has been performed in the US.
 Sadly, deep seated fear and prejudice against nicotine trumps science.
-We would like to see America follow the examples of countries that have embraced THR, but history casts doubt on such a future.
+We would like to see America follow examples of countries that embraced THR, but history casts doubt on such a future.